tigerpixel/PGNParser/README.md

 There are 2 external requirements for this project.
 Both by Tigerpixel, the same authors.

-Currier - A helper for currying functions and initializers which is used with the project.
+[Currier](https://github.com/tigerpixel/Currier.git) - A helper for currying functions and initializers which is used with the project.
-ParserCombinator. - A General parser combinator which is extended to build PGNParser.
+[ParserCombinator](https://github.com/tigerpixel/ParserCombinator.git) - A General parser combinator which is extended to build PGNParser.

 - iOS 8.0+ / macOS 10.9+ / tvOS 9.0+ / watchOS 2.0+
 - Xcode 8.2+